 Budget tequilas are tricky, and it is very easy to get burned when you buy the wrong one.
 Sauza Silver is one that won’t let you down or leave your mouth on fire.
 It may not be as smooth as top-shelf tequilas, but it is one of the best affordable options, and it’s in nearly every liquor store.

 Sauza is distilled in the town of Tequila and right across the street from Jose Cuervo.
 While both brands are famous for their cheap gold tequilas, Sauza’s 100 percent blue Weber agave silver tequila is a smoother option for tequila shots when you want to save money.
 It makes a nice margarita as well, particularly when blended with fruits like strawberry and pineapple.

 Silver (or blanco) tequilas are unaged and the most affordable of any brand’s lineup.
 Tequila Herradura offers a brilliant example that should be almost anywhere you look.
 It is premium, but not priced out of reach for the average drinker, and it always produces a great tequila cocktail.

 This tequila has one of the bolder flavor profiles you will find, yet it retains the smoothness that defines great tequilas.
 It won't get lost in the most flavorful cocktails and works particularly well with fresh lime juice in a margarita.
-Herradura also won’t leave you cringing after a straight shot.
+Herradura also won’t leave you cringing after a straight shot of tequila.
 Quite simply, this is great tequila and one of the better deals in its class.